Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 Bring mosquito repellent — apply before you enter Wat Chaiwatthanaram, not after the mosquitoes appear.
 DEET-based repellent is most effective.
 Any pharmacy in Bangkok sells it.

-A light long-sleeved shirt — useful both for temple dress code and for the riverside at dusk.
+A light long-sleeved shirt — useful both for the temple dress code and for the riverside at dusk.
 Pack one in your bag even if you wear short sleeves during the day.

 We send a complete preparation guide including mosquito advice with every booking confirmation.